 By reducing the rental rate $100* a month you have to increase your annual net cash flow by $570.00

-How did you arrive at the lease rate?
+How do you arrive at the lease rate for my property?

-3. How many properties are on the market, and how long have they been on the market?
+3. Competition: How many comparable properties are available and how long they’ve been on the market.